Mooring solutions for long waves & seiching

 The SPMS numerical model includes the capability to model the slow drift oscillations of moored vessels due to long waves (periods greater than 30 seconds), as well as the wave frequency oscillations caused by sea and swell waves.
 Long period waves can be the most important driving force on moored vessels exposed to ocean swell because they can excite large amplitude, low frequency oscillations of the moored vessel in the horizontal modes of surge, sway and yaw.

-Vessel Interaction Expertise
+Passing Vessel Interaction

 OMC has extensive experience with passing vessel interactions, and was an Industry partner in the Marin Research Institute Research on Passing Effects on Ships (ROPES) research project.